Looking for a warm chocolatey spoonful of stupid advice for 2023?

 Probably a few more, but not a large number.
 If you only have one investment, or your “portfolio” is 90% tied up in the theoretical value of your house, you’re not diversified.

 And you’re breaking the two big rules of investing.

 For more info on why housing is a shitty investment, check out this article by Morgan Housel.

 And Paula Pant is an actual real estate investor.
 Check out her spreadsheets for the math behind real estate investing, or read her discussion of the “Renting is just throwing away your money” hypothesis here.

 In any case, the upshot is that your feelings about your “dream home” don’t make it a good investment.

 Because data is data.

-And your feelings are probably informed by bad advice you got from your mom or from Bob at the gym.
+And your feelings are probably informed by bad advice you got from your mom or from your priest orr from Bob at the gym.

 Sorry.
 But it’s true.